Reviews You Can Rely On

 Our Verdict

 Once again, Burley leads the pack when it comes to high-end, multi-functional bike trailers, earning our Editors' Choice award for the second straight year with the D'lite X. Despite tough competition, this trailer outshines more expensive models, and updates to this year's version improve on the excellent track record of the D'lite series.
 Parents who demand safety and comfort for themselves and their children will applaud the D'Lite X. The most versatile trailer we tested, it also provides ample space to haul plenty of gear, groceries, and even four-legged friends.
-Check out our article on the best bike trailers to see how it ranks versus competitors.
+Check out our review of bike trailers to see how it ranks versus competitors.

 REASONS TO BUY